mondongos/web-crawl/README.md

 Note: testing takes some time because the async callbacks.
 When testing the `runWebCrawler` method, I had to `setTimeout` at 15 seconds as Jest has a default timeout of 5 seconds.

+### Notes
+- Mock tests
+- Fix 400 error - something to do with request in fetchPage()
+- Parse URL to absolute before running